 - Insurers should not have categorical transgender exclusions in most types of health insurance.
 There is no explicit requirement that insurers cover transition-related care – so there is no specific list of services that must be covered.
 However, if a plan covers a certain treatment for a cisgender person, it cannot be denied to a transgender person based on their gender identity.

 - LGBTQ people are protected from discrimination when accessing health care.
 Most health providers – including hospitals, nursing facilities, community health centers, state Medicaid agencies, and state public health agencies (among others) – are prohibited from discriminating against LGBTQ people.
 Health care providers can’t discriminate because of who you are in a relationship with.
 And hospitals, for example, must place a transgender or gender nonconforming individual in a room or ward according to their gender identity.
 You should never face harassment, such as a provider intentionally refusing to use a transgender person’s correct name and pronoun.

-- If you experience any form of discrimination, have a trans exclusion in your plan, or if your coverage is denied you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at firstname.lastname@example.org.
+- If you experience any form of discrimination, find a trans exclusion in your plan, or if your coverage is denied, you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at firstname.lastname@example.org.
 It doesn’t matter what type of plan or provider.
 It can be frustrating to file a complaint, but this is especially important given the lack of clarity about what must be covered.